spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/annotations-ui/index.md

 #### Instances

 - account - the spinnaker account for this resource
-- apiVersion - the kubernetes apiVersion of this resource
 - cloudProvider - this will always be `kubernetes`
-- displayName - the name of the resource prepared for UI display
-- hasHealthStatus - a boolean indicating whether the instance has health status
 - healthState - the instance's health status, if available
 - id - the instance's id
-- kind - the kubernetes kind of this resource
 - manifest - the kubernetes manifest as JSON object
 - name - the resource's name
-- namespace - the kubernetes namespace in which this resource resides

 #### Load Balancers

 - account - the spinnaker account for this resource
-- apiVersion - the kubernetes apiVersion of this resource
 - cloudProvider - this will always be `kubernetes`
 - detail - the spinnaker detail, if any, for this resource
-- displayName - the name of the resource prepared for UI display
-- kind - the kubernetes kind of this resource
 - manifest - the kubernetes manifest as JSON object
 - name - the resource's name
-- namespace - the kubernetes namespace in which this resource resides
 - stack - the spinnaker stack, if any, for this resource
 - type - this resource's spinnaker type

 #### Security Groups

 - account - the spinnaker account for this resource
-- apiVersion - the kubernetes apiVersion of this resource
 - application - the spinnaker application name, if any, for this resource
 - cloudProvider - this will always be `kubernetes`
 - detail - the spinnaker detail, if any, for this resource
-- displayName - the name of the resource prepared for UI display
 - id - the security group's id
-- kind - the kubernetes kind of this resource
 - manifest - the kubernetes manifest as JSON object
 - name - the resource's name
-- namespace - the kubernetes namespace in which this resource resides
 - stack - the spinnaker stack, if any, for this resource
 - type - this resource's spinnaker type

 #### Server Groups

 - account - the spinnaker account for this resource
-- apiVersion - the kubernetes apiVersion of this resource
 - app - the spinnaker application name, if any, for this resource
 - category - the spinnaker category, if any, for this resource
 - cloudProvider - this will always be `kubernetes`